AokiKoshiro/iclr-blogposts-2026/_posts/2026-04-27-neurofeedback.md

 **Step 1: Instructions for Goal and Stimulus**

 A circle is displayed on the screen, and subjects are instructed to make the circle as large as possible.
-The size of the circle represents a score computed from brain activity (explained in Steps 3 and 4), but subjects are not told how the score is calculated.<d-footnote>The visual representation does not have to be a circle; a gauge moving up and down would also work.
+The size of the circle represents a score computed from brain activity (explained in Steps 3 and 4), but subjects are not told how the score is calculated.<d-footnote>The visual representation does not have to be a circle; a gauge that moves up and down would also work.
 Here we use circle size as an example.</d-footnote> In some experiments, stimuli such as human face images are presented together with the circle.
 These stimuli are chosen to elicit particular brain activity patterns that the experimenter wishes to modulate.
 For example, if the goal is to change facial preference, the stimuli would be faces.

 **Step 2: Measurement of Brain Activity**